azmodb/db/README.md

   provides atomicity and isolation in ACID terminology, such that until commit the updates are not visible.

-For the underlying immutable radix trees, see [llrb](https://github.com/azmodb/llrb).
+For the underlying immutable LLRB trees, see [llrb](https://github.com/azmodb/llrb).

 Example